phoenixframework/phoenix/guides/docs/testing/testing_models.md

 # Testing Models

-In the [Ecto Models Guide](ecto_models.html) we generated an HTML resource for users.
+In the [Ecto Guide](ecto.html) we generated an HTML resource for users.
 This gave us a number of modules for free, including a user model and a user model test case.
-In this guide, we'll use the model and test case to work through the changes we made in the Ecto Models Guide in a test-driven way.
+In this guide, we'll use the model and test case to work through the changes we made in the Ecto Guide in a test-driven way.

-For those of us who haven't worked through the Ecto Models Guide, it's easy to catch up.
+For those of us who haven't worked through the Ecto Guide, it's easy to catch up.
 Please see the "Generating an HTML Resource" section below.

 Before we do anything else, let's run `mix test` to make sure our test suite runs cleanly.